 The other misconception I run into is whether you need to have a will if you don’t have kids.
 There are plenty of people in this situation who can benefit from an estate plan as well.
 Just because you don’t have kids doesn’t mean you don’t need an estate plan.
 In fact, it is almost more necessary in these cases because there is not automatically someone who would naturally inherit your estate.
 Especially if you have nieces and nephews or cousins that you are particularly close with, an estate plan can make sure that you are able to leave gifts to family members or others.
 Otherwise, you’re left to the distribution laid out in your local laws…

-If you’ve been considering a will and now realize you really need a full estate plan, or this is the first you are hearing of it and would like more information, call my office to set up a Legal Strategy Session and we can discuss if it is the best option for your situation – (877) AMAYERS.
+If you're in Minnesota and you’ve been considering a will and now realize you really need a full estate plan, or this is the first you are hearing of it and would like more information, let's set up a Legal Strategy Session and we can discuss if it is the best option for your situation.